Charles Mathieu Isidore Decaen: Spain and fall of the Empire

 Upon his return he was made a count and made the head of the Army of Catalonia from October 1811 to January 1814, fighting in Spain.
 From his headquarters in Barcelona, he reported to Marshal Louis Gabriel Suchet.
 He formed the Catalan guides and gained their high regard.
 At Suchet's request, he sent the troops who raised the Siege of Tarragona.
+Decaen also helped Suchet in his victory at Ordal.
 In 1814, he tried in vain to keep the British out of Bordeaux.
 After the first abdication of Napoléon I he recognized Louis XVIII and he was appointed as governor of the 11th military division (Bordeaux).
 Decaen made an unsuccessful effort to maintain the royal authority in that city after the return of Napoleon I from Elba in 1815.

 After the royal princes had left France, Decaen rejoined the emperor's side and during the Hundred Days, he commanded troops in the south of France, for which he was imprisoned for five months after the Bourbon restoration which occurred after Waterloo.
 After his release he retired to civil life until he was recalled to activity by Louis-Philippe I in 1830.
 He died two years later.